neulab/xnmt/doc/source/programming_style.rst

 - Indentation should be two whitespace characters.
 - Docstrings should be made in reST format (e.g. ``:param param_name:``, ``:returns:`` etc.)

-We will aim to write unit tests to make sure things don't break, but these are not implemented yet.
+A collection of unit tests exists to make sure things don't break.

 In variable names, common words should be abbreviated as: